code-warrior/code-warrior.github.io/tutorials/mysql/some-mysql-commands.md

 ---

-### Show Warnings From a Query That Generated One or More Warnings
+## Show Warnings from a Query That Generated One or More Warnings

 ```sql
 SHOW WARNINGS;